 The Biomedical Engineering Society (BMES) chapter at Rice University is a professional, academic and social club that is made up of students interested in biomedical engineering.
 They seek to provide guidance and information to incoming bioengineering students and build the biomedical engineering community at Rice and the Houston area.
 The club attempts to connect members to bioengineers across the nation working in industry, in medicine, and in academia.

 The Society of Women Engineers (SWE) is a national, non-profit educational service organization dedicated to making known the need for women engineers and encouraging young women to consider an engineering education.
 The SWE at Rice hosts several events throughout the year and offers information about jobs, scholarships, mentor programs, and involvement in the community.

-The Rice University student chapter of The Mexican American Engineers and Scientists (MAES) was founded in 1989; and in 1997, the organization decided to join the Society of Hispanic Professional Engineers (SHPE).
-The organization seeks to increase the number of Hispanic science and engineering students, develop and participate in programs with industry and the university, and provide a forum for the exchange of information pertinent to Hispanic engineering or science students at Rice.
-As a result of their efforts, the organization was named Chapter of the Year for Region V (2007-2008).
-Region V includes the 20 chapters of Texas, New Mexico, and Oklahoma.
+The Rice University student chapter of the Society of Hispanic Professional Engineers (SHPE) seeks to increase the number of Hispanic science and engineering students, develop and participate in programs with industry and the university, and provide a forum for the exchange of information.

 Rice University’s Graduate Student Association (GSA) seeks to enrich the graduate student experience and to represent, support, and promote graduate student interests and values.
 An integral and essential part of the Rice community, the GSA provides programs and services aiding in recruitment and retention of graduate students, represents graduate student interests to the university administration, and builds a strong sense of community both on and off campus.